chrisgleitze/full-vim-experience/README.md

 My Vim journey - Neovim recommendations, Vim lessons, Vim in the browser and OS

-Here I recommend how you can start you Vim journey and guide you through the
+Here I recommend how you can start your Vim journey, use Neovim and eventually use quick Vim-style navigation in the browser and Operation System (OS).

 # The problem: Navigating a decentralized, innovative ecosystem